X16Community/x16-docs/X16 Reference - 13 - Working with CMDR-DOS.md

 `DOS "$"`

-You can also read the name of the current directory with DOS"\$=C"
+You can also read the name of the current directory with DOS"$=C"

 `DOS "$=C"`